wso2-attic/ballerina-integrator/README.md

 .
 }
 ```
-- Here we have used ``  @kubernetes:Deployment `` to specify the docker image name which will be created as part of building this service. `copyFiles` field is used to copy the MySQL jar file into the ballerina bre/lib folder.
+- Here we have used ``  @kubernetes:Deployment `` to specify the docker image name which will be created as part of building this service. `copyFiles` field is used to copy the MySQL jar file into the Ballerina bre/lib folder.
 Make sure to replace the `<path_to_JDBC_jar>` with your JDBC jar's path.
 - Please note that if you are using minikube it is required to add the `` dockerHost `` and `` dockerCertPath `` configurations under ``  @kubernetes:Deployment ``.
 eg:
 ``` ballerina